rasmusbergpalm/jslate/README.md

  - Move the SQL files back
  - You can now safely run ```cake migrate``` in the future.

-# Known issues

-The templates using proxy.php expect jslate to run on the root, i.e. localhost/

-If you are running in a subfolder you'll need to adjust the reference to /proxy.php to jslate/proxy.php

 # Licensing

 Copyright (C) 2013 Rasmus Berg Palm